Area: 29,700 SQ.KM.

 - Holders of permanent or special residency permits;

-- Holders of temporary residency permits if such permit is issued on the basis of being a family member of a citizen or another holder of permanent (special, temporary) residency permit; 2) being a student; 3) being an ethnic Armenian;
+- Holders of temporary residency permits if such permit is issued on the basis of 1) being a family member of a citizen or another holder of permanent (special, temporary) residency permit; 2) being a student; 3) being an ethnic Armenian;

-- Founders and directors of commercial organizations with foreign investment;
+- Founders and executive directors of commercial organizations with foreign investment;

 - Foreigners employed in representative offices of foreign companies;